-Megaphone advertising, pamphlets and a poster campaign attracted more than 200 people to an inclusive eye health camp in a small village in eastern Nepal, near the border of India.
+Megaphone advertising, pamphlets and a poster campaign attracted more than 200 people to the camp on the day we visited.

 When we arrived at 10.30am, the temperature was 44 degrees and ophthalmic assistants had already screened 100 people.
 Those requiring small procedures had them on the spot.
 Those with low vision or refractive sight conditions received scripts for glasses that would be delivered the next day.

 Free and accessible health care is vital in Nepal.
 According to the World Bank, almost 11% of Nepal’s population lives below the $1.90 a day poverty line.

-This eye health camp is just one of 140 CBM-funded camps that will travel through eastern Nepal over the next year with the strong ambition of eradicating preventable blindness for the people of this beautiful region.
+This eye health camp is just one of 140 CBM-funded camps that will travel through eastern Nepal over the next year with the strong ambition of eradicating preventable blindness for the people of this region.

 Miracles Day 2020 may have been, but it’s not too late to make a donation!
 A gift of $33 can give someone with preventable blindness or cataracts the Miracle gift of sight.
 Give your miracle at miraclesday.com.au or call 13 12 26.